LENS-TUGraz/APEX/APEX/README.md

-# APEX

-The `APEX` folder contains the core functionalities required to execute the framework.
+This folder contains the core functionalities required to execute the framework.
 Below is an overview of the key files and their purposes:

 ## Files